skykosiner/todoist.nvim/README.md

 # Todoist.nvim
+**Todoist recently changed the way their API works, I'm working on updating this plugin to use the new api on the `new-api` branch, but for now this plugin doesn't work until it's updated fully**

 There are quite a few Todoist plugins for Neovim but none of them seemed to work well for me, so I built this one my self.
 It's still a work in progress and doesn't have the best code.
 Feel free to open a pr :)